 \subsection{Flag fault-tolerance of the WT3 architecture}

-In the main text, we briefly mentioned that the bare stabilizer circuit of the WT3 architecture is not fault-tolerant as an undetectable weight-2 (two-qubit) error propagation is possible with only a weight-1 (single qubit) error within each module.
+The distributed implementation of the WT4 code is fault-tolerant by construction, given the fault-tolerant creation of the GHZ states, as there is no propagation of errors (hook errors) \cite{PhysRevA.90.062320} from one node to another.
+However, the bare WT3 architecture is not fault-tolerant w.r.t. hook errors, as there can be weight-2 error propagation from single qubits errors within each node due to local two-qubit controlled gates.
+A flagged version of the WT3 stabilizer measurement circuit could be considered to detect and correct for these hook errors~\cite{PhysRevLett.121.050502}.
+We describe one way to implement the flagged circuit in this appendix.
 This error propagation is shown in Fig.~\ref{fig:wt_3_flagged}(a).
 An $X$ error can propagate from the communication qubit to both data qubits within the module, which goes undetectable.
 This error propagation can be detected using a flag qubit~\cite{PRXQuantum.1.010302}.
 The error is intentionally propagated to the flag qubit, where it is detected upon the measurement.

 This flagged stabilizer circuit (Fig.~\ref{fig:wt_3_flagged}(b)) can be used after the logical initialization (in the first layer of the first QEC cycle) of the code to detect such hook errors.
 Please note that this circuit does not provide a unique detection pattern for this error because, for instance, an $X$ error on qubit-2 after the first \textsc{cnot} would also lead to the same detection pattern (flip of $\text{f}_\text{B}$ measurement outcome).
 However, detecting such errors helps to decode errors better as this information can be combined with additional syndrome data to improve the decoding.
 For instance, in case of a hook error (as shown), another Z-stabilizer of qubit-3 will also flip, and this condition can be pre-programmed in the decoder to improve the logical error rates of the surface code.
 However, for the scope of this work, we only limit ourselves to simulating the unflagged version of the WT3 architecture.